Mining in ancient Rome: Underground mining

 Underground mining in ancient Rome required the usage of tunnels and shafts.
 Before those necessities could be constructed water needed to be extracted from these areas, which would be accomplished through hand lifting, or the usage of tunnels such as the Archimedes' screw or the water wheel.
 Adits were used as entrances to the mine, and sources of drainage and ventilation.
 Stoping was a technique the Romans used to dig out of all the ore and leave behind an open space.
 Once the ore had been dug out trip hammers powered by water were used to crush it, and mercury was used to separate gold from surrounding materials.
 Following this, baskets were used to collect the ore and transport it to an area where it was processed.

 Surface mining and strip mining

 Surface mining was used by the ancient Romans when the rock embedded in the surface was visible.
-They used the technique of panning on areas where a stream had eroded the rock.
+They used the technique of panning in areas where a stream had eroded the rock.
 Pliny wrote that this technique was useful for finding the purest form of gold.
-It was also useful for finding ore veins that lead back to the ground or the mountains and for small mining operations.
-The Romans also used strip mining, they would remove the exposed ore from a hill.
-They would do this by using water to remove the soil and matter.
+It was also useful for finding ore veins that led back to the ground or the mountains and for small mining operations.
+The Romans also used strip mining, whereby they would remove the exposed ore from a hill, using water to remove the soil and material.